PovertyAction/cbook_stat/README.md

 1. A descriptive list of variables with metadata about variable information and summary statistics.
 2. A list of encoded categorical variables with response rates.
-3. A comparison of variable importance to
+3. A comparison of variable missingness by any variable in the dataset.

 ## Installation